The Pen Of My Dreamsicles

 “The flavor was so nostalgic, so recognizable, I almost had to stop myself from screaming, 'Dreamsicle!'”

 The headache I procured from mai tais the night before immediately subsided.
 Though the 500mg sativa pen (62.5% THC) is dubbed “California Citrus,” the flavor was so nostalgic, so recognizable, I almost had to stop myself from screaming, “Dreamsicle!”
 It was one of the best flavors I’ve ever encountered in a vape, and it was delicate, sweet, and smooth.
 Flushed with energy, I took to making my campground slightly less sad, then went with my dog for a walk on the beach.
-Hours later, I found myself in a bikini painting my nails and listening to Mariah Carey while drinking a Coors Light.
+Hours later, I found myself in a bikini waxing my mustache and listening to Mariah Carey while drinking a Coors Light.
 Somewhere between the squealing vocals of “Heartbreaker,” I thought, I’m high, happy, and not tired.
 Is this my favorite vape of all time?

 Bored, cold, and alone in my tent, I decided to go for a late-night beach walk.
 It was then that true tragedy struck.
 As I unzipped my tent, my flashlight revealed the ground was crawling with more cockroaches than I’d ever seen in one place in my life.
 Crawling over one another, over my outdoor blanket, my shoes, everything.
 I’m not one to freak on bugs, but this was another level.
 I screamed in that silent, truly terrified way.
 Jolting back into my tent, I zipped it shut.
 Adrenaline made sleep impossible.

 Assuming the pen would wake me up further, I feverishly smoked some of the indica flower I brought.
 Instead of putting me to sleep, the indica backfired, spiraling me into a bug-based bout of total paranoia.
 Every itch was a roach.
-Every outside sound was a murderer.
+Every outside sound was a murderer taking a dump.
 After what seemed like an eternity of hell, I located the DomPen in the darkness, desperate to pass the fuck out.
 I took a number of hits big enough to make me cough, annoying the shit out of my dog.
 To my surprise, I was lulled to sleep almost immediately.

 “Like the waves, I felt an energy that was wild, clear, and alive.”

 Still avoiding the horrifying infestation my campsite turned out to be, I went to the ocean.
 My dog dug holes she thought were big as the sun rose over the mountains separating the valley from the sea.
 The tide was coming in fast.
 White water roared.
-Like the waves, I felt an energy that was wild, clear, and alive.
+Like the waves, I felt an energy that was wild, clear, and hep-c-free.
 If this had been a cartridge pen, I’m near-certain it would have died in the middle of the night and I wouldn’t have slept a wink.
 The sun beamed on the ocean in columns, brightening a new day.
 After all that darkness, the future felt hopeful.